-It is the intent of the city to provide assistance to all low- and moderateincome households that are eligible for financial assistance, and support for owners/responsible parties who are impacted by homelessness.
-Assistance and support will be provided in the form of information, referral, counseling, outreach, the provision of volunteer labor and/or the provision of direct financial assistance.
-Additional time to achieve compliance may also be necessary due to the resources offered.
+It is the intent of the city to provide assistance to all low- and moderate-income households that are eligible for financial assistance.
+Assistance will be provided in the form of information, referral, counseling, the provision of volunteer labor and/or the provision of direct financial assistance.